-🕑 Reading time: 1 minuteQuantities of materials for the production of required quantity of concrete of given mix proportions can be calculated by absolute volume method.
+🕑 Reading time: 1 minuteQuantities of materials for concrete such as cement, sand and aggregates for production of required quantity of concrete of given mix proportions such as 1:2:4 (M15), 1:1.5: 3 (M20), 1:1:2 (M25) can be calculated by absolute volume method.
 This method is based on the principle that the volume of fully compacted concrete is equal to the absolute volume of all the materials of concrete, i.e. cement, sand, coarse aggregates and water.

 A Concrete structure may consists of beams, slabs, columns and foundations etc. based on type of structure.
 The volume of concrete required for concrete structure can be calculated by summing up the volumes of each structural member or each parts of members.

 Calculating Quantities of Materials for per cubic meter or cubic feet or cubic yards concrete